GeneTEK: Low-power, high-performance and scalable FPGA architecture for exact unit-cost edit distance: Evaluation methodology

-We target a maximum read size of \num{360}~bp and we are able to successfully synthesize a design with \num{42}~matching workers operating at a clock frequency of \SI{220}{\mega\hertz}.
-We also adjust the query buffer to accommodate a maximum number of \num{10240} queries (c.f.
+We implemented several optimized instances targeting different maximum sequence lengths, from \num{100}\,bp to \num{1000}\,bp, selecting the best-performing configuration for each length.
+A summary of resource utilization, number of workers, and maximum frequency achieved for all implementations is presented in Table~\ref{tab:resource_utilization}.
+We also adjust the query buffer to accommodate a maximum number of \num{10240} queries, except for \num{1000}\,bp maximum size due to limitation in \glspl{bram} (c.f.
 Section~\ref{subsec:architecture}).
-A summary of resource utilization after implementation is presented in Table~\ref{tab:resource_utilization}.
+Moreover, the maximum sequence length supported by our architecture is limited to \num{1000}\,bp due to Vitis HLS constraints on the maximum width for the \gls{fifo} streams.
+As expected, the Worker modules dominate \gls{lut} utilization, accounting for approximately \SI{97}{\percent} of the total \glspl{lut} used for all implementations, as reported by Vitis HLS.
 This design optimizes both the number of workers and the frequency of the \gls{pl}, as indicated by the number of \glspl{lut} used.

+The worker critical path is dominated by the bit-vector update in the inner loop of Myers's algorithm, with the addition operation (carry propagation) setting the intrinsic limit, yielding an estimated $\mathrm{F_{max}}\!\approx\!\SI{263}{\mega\hertz}$ for an isolated worker on the ZCU104.
+In the full 42-worker \hwname{} configuration, the operating frequency drops to \SI{220}{\mega\hertz} due to system-level interconnect fanout and routing delays from the Split stage.

+All instances achieve $\mathrm{II}=1$, with a three-cycle latency for each iteration of the inner loop of Myers's algorithm.
+The highest internal latency occurs in the Read module when accessing target sequences (29~cycles), which can lead to worker starvation when

+Here, the left-hand term represents the latency associated with reading target data in four-byte words, while the right-hand term corresponds to the number of cycles during which workers remain occupied processing the current target.
+This condition affects configuration targeting 100\,bp with 99~workers, where any stall in the pipeline can propagate and cause worker starvation.
+In contrast, for configurations targeting 200\,bp and above, the minimum waiting cycles associated with target reads do not stall the workers due to the higher sustained pipeline occupancy: $79<123$ in~(\ref{eq:starvation}).

+Using the template description, Vitis HLS infers a 32\,bit AXI data width (4\,bytes), AXI burst length of~16, 16~outstanding read transactions, and 32~outstanding write transactions.
+We additionally specify a \SI{10}{\percent} clock uncertainty in Vitis HLS, and increased timing effort during Vivado synthesis.